dmd-program/art-design-course-resources/audio.md

       * [Audio Mastering Techniques](https://www.linkedin.com/learning/audio-mastering-techniques/welcome?u=76811570)
 8. **Distribution**

-   You'll want a high quality source copy of your project, but if you're uploading your project to the web, podcast services, or physcial playback devices, you will probably want a smaller file size.
+   You'll want a high quality source copy of your project, but if you're uploading your project to the web, podcast services, or physical playback devices, you will probably want a smaller file size.

    * [Guide to sample rates and bit depth](https://www.izotope.com/en/learn/digital-audio-basics-sample-rate-and-bit-depth.html)
    * Filetypes to Know: